EstimatedEst. Read Time: 14 minutes

 If you’re only getting 4 to 5 hours of sleep a night, you’re not getting sufficient rest for muscle growth to occur properly.

 Elite athletes often sleep for 10 hours a night to account for their muscle recovery needs.
 Let’s face it: a typical person is probably not going to be training as long or as hard as they do.
-But if you’re only getting 4 to 5 hours of sleep a night, you’re not getting sufficient rest for muscle growth to occur properly.
+But if you’re only getting 4 to 5 hours of sleep per night, you’re not getting sufficient rest for muscle growth to occur properly, and you’re not getting the extra health benefits of sleep.

 You may have heard this a hundred times already, but it’s worth repeating.
 Build 7 to 8 hours of sleep into your schedule every day of the week and practice good sleep hygiene, which includes a cool, dark room, and no electronics.
 Read a book or do something other than stare at your phone for at least an hour before bed to get yourself prepared for a good night’s rest.